-A friend from UNC (Go Heels! – it’s a gut reaction ), Hi Lizzie!, recommended The Madman’s Daughter as the author is a family friend (or something along those lines) and I’m glad she recommended it!
+A friend from UNC (Go Heels! – it’s a gut reaction :-D), Hi Lizzie!, recommended The Madman’s Daughter as the author is a family friend (or something along those lines) and I’m glad she recommended it!
 It was a fast paced and engaging read and although it wasn’t perfect, it was an amazing debut novel and I can’t wait to see where her writing takes her in the future.

 It has been a very long time, over 10 years if not closer to 15, since I went through my H.G.
 Wells obsession and read everything he wrote and from what I remember this mirrors The Island of Doctor Moreau pretty closely.
 I think at some point in the next few years I will go back and read Wells work again as I really enjoyed The Time Machine and The Invisible Man.